TritonDataCenter/rfd/rfd/0139/README.md

 in general in Joyent Triton repos, I defer to the hopefully coming
 <https://github.com/joyent/node-triton-package-boilerplate> for Node.js packages
 and <https://github.com/joyent/triton-service-boilerplate> repos.)

+### Do **not** use the `TAP` envvar in your Makefile

+`TAP=1` is used by the `tap` test runner to mean "emit TAP format output".
+This guideline is here because it is an otherwise common pattern in Joyent Engineering Makefiles to have a var for tool "foo" called "FOO".

 ### Use `tap -T ...` to disable default 30s test timeout.